jacksonsdean/online-interactive-evolution/CI_CD_log.md

 - Main branch is periodically rebased with development branch
 - Mirroring repository from GitHub to GitLab
 - GitLab runs CI/CD pipeline with build and tests, emails on failure

+## Front-end
 - Amazon Web Services (AWS) Amplify pulls from GitHub repo
 - AWS builds and deploys repo (main branch)
 - Pull requests on main trigger a preview build on AWS

+## Back-end
+- GitHub Action pushes changes to the python server code to AWS